 Starring Chloë Grace Moretz as Cameron Post, the narrative follows the teenager as she’s sent to a treatment camp, called God’s Promise, after she’s found kissing the prom queen at her school.
 Set during the early nineties, it’s hard to believe that gay conversion therapy still goes on in today’s society.
 At times a tough watch, there are also elements of humour littered throughout.

 Director Sam Feder’s Disclosure looks deeper into the world of Hollywood and the depictions of transgender portrayal throughout the history and the media.

 Immediately in the trailer, American actress Laverne Cox reels off a statistic that’ll not only shock those watching but will also make them think deeper into its underlying message: According to a study from GLAAD, 80% of Americans don’t actually personally know someone who is transgender.
 The documentary sets out to break down the representation of transgender in society, media and how we can continue on the long journey ahead of many of educating and understanding.

-Vital viewing to learn and educate yourself during LGBT+ History Month and beyond.
+Vital viewing to learn and educate yourself during Pride month and beyond.